pabloguarda/nesuelogit/README.rst

 5. Install dependencies: ``conda env update -f nesuelogit-cpu.yml`` or ``conda env update -f nesuelogit-gpu.yml`` to train models with gpu.

-This repository is currently compatible with Python 3.8.x and it requires a Macbook with Apple Silicon chip.
+This repository is currently compatible with Python 3.8.x.
+To setup and it requires a Macbook with Apple Silicon chip.

 # To enable gpu training: conda env update -f nesuelogit-gpu.yml --prune